TAKE STOCK AND CONSOLIDATE

 SHOP AROUND

-It can be really easy to take a look at your gas or electric bill and think “that’s just how much it is”.
+It can be really easy to take a look at your gas or electric bill and think, “That’s just how much it is”.
 But what you might not realise is that you can often cut your spending by switching providers.
 I believe it’s well worth shopping around for a better deal on gas, electricity, mobile phone, insurances and much more!

 SELL, SELL, SELL

-Are your cupboards packed full to the brim with stuff you don’t really need any more?
+Are your cupboards packed full to the brim with stuff you don’t really need anymore?
 Could you do with some extra space at home?
 I bet you can find a new home for all that clutter by listing it for sale on auction websites or local selling pages on Facebook.
 You’ll be surprised by what other people will pay you good money for…

 I hope these New Year budget hacks come in useful.
 Making just a few small choices can have a big impact.
 And then it’s a question of what you do with all that money you save.
 What are your plans?
 Let me know in the comments below.